celestiaorg/nmt/spec/nmt.md

 ## Add leaves

-Data items are added to the tree using the `Push` API.
+Data items are added to the tree using the `Push` method.
 Data items should be prefixed with namespaces of size set out for the NMT (i.e.,   `tree.NamespaceSize()`) and added in ascending order of their namespace IDs to avoid errors during the `Push` process.
 Non-compliance with either of these requirements cause `Push` to fail.